Philip Glass: Early life and education

-The elder Glass promoted both new recordings and a wide selection of composers to his customers, sometimes convincing them to try something new by allowing them to return records they didn't like.
+The elder Glass promoted both new recordings and a wide selection of composers to his customers, sometimes convincing them to try something new by allowing them to return records they did not like.
 His store soon developed a reputation as Baltimore's leading source of modern music.
 Glass built a sizable record collection from the unsold records in his father's store, including modern classical music such as Hindemith, Bartók, Schoenberg, Shostakovich and Western classical music including Beethoven's string quartets and Schubert's B♭ Piano Trio.
 Glass cites Schubert's work as a "big influence" growing up.
 In a 2011 interview, Glass stated that Franz Schubert—with whom he shares a birthday—is his favorite composer.

 He studied the flute as a child at the Peabody Preparatory of the Peabody Institute of Music.
 At the age of 15, he entered an accelerated college program at the University of Chicago where he studied mathematics and philosophy.
 In Chicago, he discovered the serialism of Anton Webern and composed a twelve-tone string trio.
 In 1954, Glass traveled to Paris, where he encountered the films of Jean Cocteau, which made a lasting impression on him.
 He visited artists' studios and saw their work; Glass recalls, "the bohemian life you see in [Cocteau's] Orphée was the life I ... was attracted to, and those were the people I hung out with."

 Glass studied at the Juilliard School of Music where the keyboard was his main instrument.
 His composition teachers included Vincent Persichetti and William Bergsma.
 Fellow students included Steve Reich and Peter Schickele.
 In 1959, he was a winner in the BMI Foundation's BMI Student Composer Awards, an international prize for young composers.
 In the summer of 1960, he studied with Darius Milhaud at the summer school of the Aspen Music Festival and composed a violin concerto for a fellow student, Dorothy Pixley-Rothschild.
 After leaving Juilliard in 1962, Glass moved to Pittsburgh and worked as a school-based composer-in-residence in the public school system, composing various choral, chamber, and orchestral music.